 As you visit schools during your interviews, write about your reactions, responses to questions, and aspects of the school that stand out to you.
 What did the current students say about the school?
 What was your reaction to seeing the campus?
 Take a first attempt at ranking the schools.
 If you’re a Texas resident medical applicant, these notes will come in handy as you rank and select your School Preferences leading up to the TMDSAS Match.

 Getting into this reflective mindset will let you step out of your experiences and start to notice patterns in your behavior and beliefs.
 This insight is invaluable as you plan your application for scrutiny along the Core Competencies and schools’ values and missions.

 Journaling aligns your experiences, preparation, and goals, but the benefit is dependent on what you put into it.
 Developing the habit of keeping a journal will provide you with powerful insights through personal reflection, planning and logging your activities, and preparing for the application and beyond.
 Research how others use journals and find out what works best for you.
 The most important step is to get started – happy journaling!

 - Save some space in your journal to jot down resources you’ve found… like a book, podcast, video series, or group.
 May I suggest the TMDSAS Podcast Roadmap episodes to keep you get on track?

 - Keep a few pages for things that inspire and motivate you.
 Write down that compliment you received from a patient while shadowing, or the inspirational quote you found, or a screenshot of that time you aced your O-Chem test.
 Check back on these pages when you feel disheartened and reignite the spark that shows you that you’re on the right track!

-Mr. Jasso is Coordinator of Research, Advising Services and Digital Media at the Texas Health Education Service.
-He is also the host of TMDSAS Podcast.
+Mr. Enrique Jasso is Associate Director at the Texas Health Education Service.
+He is also the host of Inside Health Education podcast.